Skip to main content

 1. Local AI Orchestration

 Your scaling journey begins locally with the ABI API, which provides a complete AI operating system that runs on your machine.
-This isn't just a development tool—it's a production-capable system that handles multi-agent orchestration, ontology management, and complex workflow automation.
+The ABI API functions as a production-capable system that handles multi-agent orchestration, ontology management, and complex workflow automation, delivering enterprise-grade capabilities from day one.

 The power of starting locally means you can iterate rapidly without cloud costs, test complex agent interactions in controlled environments, and maintain full visibility into your AI system's behavior.
 When you're ready to scale, the same patterns and APIs translate directly to cloud deployment.